- July 27, 2018

-The Wolper Law Firm is currently investigating claims against Shaun Hayes, a former Financial Advisor at Merrill Lynch in Fort Worth, Texas.
+The Wolper Law Firm, P.A. is currently investigating claims against Shaun Hayes, a former Financial Advisor at Merrill Lynch in Fort Worth, Texas.
 Jennifer Ling has been in the securities industry since the 2005 and previously worked AXA Advisors.

 According to publicly available records released by the Financial Industry Regulatory Authority (FINRA), Shaun Hayes has seven customer complaints, alleging sales practice violations, including two pending complaints.
 The complaints principally allege that Shaun Hayes placed trades in customers accounts without first obtaining authorization.
 This sales practice misconduct is known as unauthorized trading and is a significant violation of internal firm policy and industry rules, generally driven by a Financial Advisor’s desire for commissions.